-- fully qualified domain name (FQDN): An unambiguous domain name (2) that gives an absolute location in the Domain Name System's (DNS) hierarchy tree, as defined in [RFC1035] section 3.1 and [RFC2181] section 11. - globally unique identifier (GUID): A term used interchangeably with universally unique identifier (UUID) in Microsoft protocol technical documents (TDs).
+- fully qualified domain name (FQDN): An unambiguous domain name that gives an absolute location in the Domain Name System's (DNS) hierarchy tree, as defined in [RFC1035] section 3.1 and [RFC2181] section 11. - globally unique identifier (GUID): A term used interchangeably with universally unique identifier (UUID) in Microsoft protocol technical documents (TDs).
 Interchanging the usage of these terms does not imply or require a specific algorithm or mechanism to generate the value.
 Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] must be used for generating the GUID.
 See also universally unique identifier (UUID). - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Hypertext Transfer Protocol Secure (HTTPS): An extension of HTTP that securely encrypts and decrypts web page requests.
 In some older protocols, "Hypertext Transfer Protocol over Secure Sockets Layer" is still used (Secure Sockets Layer has been deprecated).
 For more information, see [SSL3] and [RFC5246]. - LDAP Data Interchange Format (LDIF): A standard that defines how to import and export directory data between directory servers that use the Lightweight Directory Access Protocol (LDAP), as described in [RFC2849]. - Lightweight Directory Access Protocol (LDAP): The primary access protocol for Active Directory.
 Lightweight Directory Access Protocol (LDAP) is an industry-standard protocol, established by the Internet Engineering Task Force (IETF), which allows users to query and update information in a directory service (DS), as described in [MS-ADTS].
 The Lightweight Directory Access Protocol can be either version 2 [RFC1777] or version 3 [RFC3377]. - port: A TCP/IP numbered connection point that is used to transfer data. - Secure Sockets Layer (SSL): A security protocol that supports confidentiality and integrity of messages in client and server applications that communicate over open networks.
-SSL uses two keys to encrypt data-a public key known to everyone and a private or secret key known only to the recipient of the message.
-SSL supports server and, optionally, client authentication (2) using X.509 certificates (2).
-For more information, see [X509].
-The SSL protocol is precursor to Transport Layer Security (TLS).
-The TLS version 1.0 specification is based on SSL version 3.0 [SSL3]. - service binding information: The URIs that are needed to bind to a service. - service connection point: An object that is made available by a directory service and that clients can use to discover Autodiscover servers. - Transport Layer Security (TLS): A security protocol that supports confidentiality and integrity of messages in client and server applications communicating over open networks.
+SSL supports server and, optionally, client authentication using X.509 certificates [X509] and [RFC5280].
+SSL is superseded by Transport Layer Security (TLS).
+TLS version 1.0 is based on SSL version 3.0 [SSL3]. - service binding information: The URIs that are needed to bind to a service. - service connection point: An object that is made available by a directory service and that clients can use to discover Autodiscover servers. - Transport Layer Security (TLS): A security protocol that supports confidentiality and integrity of messages in client and server applications communicating over open networks.
 TLS supports server and, optionally, client authentication by using X.509 certificates (as specified in [X509]).
-TLS is standardized in the IETF TLS working group.
-See [RFC4346]. - Uniform Resource Identifier (URI): A string that identifies a resource.
+TLS is standardized in the IETF TLS working group. - Uniform Resource Identifier (URI): A string that identifies a resource.
 The URI is an addressing mechanism defined in Internet Engineering Task Force (IETF) Uniform Resource Identifier (URI): Generic Syntax [RFC3986]. - Uniform Resource Locator (URL): A string of characters in a standardized format that identifies a document or resource on the World Wide Web.
 The format is as specified in [RFC1738]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.